 - representation of corporate client in internal investigation concerning its compliance with Trading with the Enemy Act and Office of Foreign Assets Control regulations;

-- representation (with partner David Spears) of New York art dealer in criminal trial concerning receipt of Egyptian antiquities;
+- representation of New York art dealer in criminal trial concerning receipt of Egyptian antiquities;

-- representation of New York City officials in joint investigation by the U.S. Attorney’s Office and New York City’s Department of Investigations concerning certain budget practices; and
+- representation of New York City officials in joint investigation by the U.S. Attorney’s Office and New York City’s Department of Investigations concerning certain budget practices.

 - representation of former global head of Collateralized Debt Obligations (“CDOs”) for Citigroup in an investigation by, and testimony before, the Financial Crisis Inquiry Commission, as well as in trial testimony at the trial of SEC v.
 Stoker, and in related civil litigation;

-- representation of former Goldman Sachs & Co. managing director in connection with SEC investigation concerning CDO transaction and in testimony at the trial of SEC v.
+- representation of former Goldman Sachs & Co. managing director in SEC investigation concerning CDO transaction and in testimony at the trial of SEC v.
 Fabrice Tourre;

-- representation (with partner Charlita Mays) of executive director of international bank in connection with U.S. Attorney’s Office investigation of a derivatives trading strategy executed by the so-called “London Whale”;
+- representation of executive director of international bank in U.S. Attorney’s Office investigation of a derivatives trading strategy executed by the so-called “London Whale”;

-- representation (with partner Charlita Mays) of former officer of a global institutional trading (or “dark pool”) network in SEC investigation of certain practices by the firm;
+- representation of former officer of a global institutional trading (or “dark pool”) network in SEC investigation of certain practices by the firm;

 - representation of employee of a large money market fund in investigations by the SEC and state securities regulator, as well as in related civil litigation;